 City Council Representation

-Bishop serves as a delegate for the Antelope Valley Air Quality Management District, Past Chairman and current director of the Palmdale Recycled Water Authority.
-He is delegate for the High Desert Corridor Joint Powers Authority, League of California Cities Desert Mountain Division, Los Angeles County Sanitation District Nos.
-14 and 20, North County Transportation Coalition, US/Mexico Sister Cities Association, and a member of the Southern California Association of Governments (SCAG) policy committee.
-He also serves on the City’s Audit Committee.
+Bishop serves as a delegate for the Antelope Valley Air Quality Management District, North Los Angeles County Transportation Coalition (NCTC), City of Palmdale Audit Committee, City of Palmdale Investment Oversight Committee and Past Chairman and current director of the Palmdale Recycled Water Authority.
+He is alternate for the League of California Cities Desert Mountain Division, Los Angeles County Sanitation District, and US/Mexico Sister Cities Association.

 Dedicated to public safety, Bishop volunteers his time as a Board Member of the Antelope Valley Sheriff's Boosters working to ensure that local deputies have the resources they need to keep us safe and work with community leaders to represent all residents.
 Bishop has been a Palmdale resident for over 20 years and looks forward to serving his city and providing a better quality of life for its residents.